PostHog/posthog.com/contents/docs/index.md

 Without a self-hosted solution like PostHog, companies who cannot send their data to third-party tracking services for cost or privacy reasons often end up with a complex data pipeline into a data warehouse, with an analytics platform on top.
 Data analysts end up being the only people who understand it.

 PostHog solves that.
 We let every person in the company have easy access to product analytics that they can understand and use independently, even at a massive scale, all without sending data to third parties.
+Additionally, you can run analysis through a straightforward, self-serve interface -- no SQL required!

 ## What can I use PostHog for?